Intervention/docs/image/v3/basics/meta-information.md

 // create new manager instance with desired driver
 $manager = new ImageManager(new Driver());

-// reading an image
+// read an image
 $image = $manager->read('images/example.png');

-// reading the image height
+// read the image height
 $height = $image->height();
 ```

-### Reading the Image Size as an Object
+### Read the Image Size as an Object

 > public Image::size(): SizeInterface

-Reading the image size from an instance.
+Read the pixel size from an image instance.

 #### Example